premgane/premgane.github.io/_posts/2019-03-26-design-thinking.md

 I run across things like this from time to time.
 It could be a perfectly-designed product, a thoughtful piece of media, a well-presented dish, or an elegant programming language.
 It’s a rush of delight when you realize that the creators have paid attention to every detail and thought about it more than you or I ever could.

 Take the Solarized color scheme, for example.
 It’s a popular color scheme that nowadays comes bundled with software that you can reskin.
-This recent article is an ode to the kind of thoughtfulness I’m talking about: [The Very Mathematical History of a Perfect Color Combination | WIRED](https://www.wired.com/story/very-mathematical-history-perfect-color-combination/)
+This recent article is an ode to the kind of thoughtfulness I’m talking about: [The Very Mathematical History of a Perfect Color Combination.](https://www.wired.com/story/very-mathematical-history-perfect-color-combination/)

 Here’s an illustrative quote.